INFORMATION FOR

 Loading...

 Qualified William Paterson University undergraduate students may complete an undergraduate bachelor's and a graduate master's degree in five years by taking graduate-level courses during their senior year.
 The program is open to BS Biology and BS Biotechnology majors, and leads to the MS Biotechnology degree.
-Students who meet the entry requirements must talk to their academic advisor to prior to, or at latest by, the second semester of their junior year.
-Once admitted to the accelerated program, students work with their undergraduate adviser and the graduate program director to develop a plan of study for their accelerated graduate degree.

 The post-baccalaureate program is a certificate program intended for college graduates who wish to pursue a medical or other pre-professional education but have not yet taken any or all of the science courses required for admission to medical or other pre-professional schools including dentistry, veterinary, physician's assistant, optometry, pharmacy, physical therapy, and other health care professions.
 Students in this program are eligible for financial aid.